jsy4/TNaC/userstories.md

 ## 5.0: Game Installment
-As a player who likes playing on VR headsets (or on computer), I want the game to be enjoyable without a complicated installment of the game.
+As a player who likes playing on VR headsets (or on computer), I want the game without a complicated installment so that the game is enjoyable.

 Elaboration: The player should not feel discomfort in installment due to program flaws and they should be able to install the game within reasonable time.